ShivaniGawande/DLFinalProject_Fall22/README.md

     3. RNN + LSTM
     4. Fine tuned BERT with BertWordPieceTokenizer

-   All these models are implemented for both "Political Sarcastic tweets by ETS" and merged data (Political Sarcastic tweets by ETS + News Headlines Dataset for Sarcasm Detection).
+   All these models are implemented on both "Political Sarcastic tweets by ETS" and merged data (Political Sarcastic tweets by ETS + News Headlines Dataset for Sarcasm Detection).

 # System Requirements